 The School of Music maintains a collection of instruments for student use in classes, lessons and ensembles.
 Students performing in a regular University ensemble or in applied lessons will have priority in requesting instruments.
 To check out an item see Instrument Checkout Procedure.
 Each student checking out an item assumes full responsibility for the care and replacement cost of the equipment if it is lost or damaged.
-If your instrument is damaged or you suspect maintenance is needed, please notify Michael Raco-Rands, WH 102.
+If your instrument is damaged or you suspect maintenance is needed, please notify the Stage and Equipment Coordinator, WH 102.
 Students using University instruments may be responsible for routine maintenance required while the instrument is checked out to them.
-Any maintenance done on a school owned instrument must be pre-approved by Michael Raco-Rands before any work is done.
+Any maintenance done on a school owned instrument must be pre-approved by the Stage and Equipment Coordinator before any work is done.